sharonWU0505/minesweeper/README.md

 > - Those are triggered by events in `Game` component to get updated game data

 1. `createGame`
-   - to create an array of cells based on game level for the game
+   - to create an array of default cells based on the game level
 2. `initializeGame`
-   - will be triggered by `handleLeftClick` if it is the first click, because "the first click will never be a mine" is required
+   - will be triggered by `handleLeftClick` if it is the first click
+   - The rule, the first click will never be a mine, is required, so mines and values of cells are set here.
-   - randomly generate mines based on game level
+   - randomly generate mines based on the game level
    - update properties, `isMine` and `value`, for cells
 3. `revealCells`
    - will be triggered by `handleLeftClick`
    - will reveal the clicked cell
-   - will traverse and reveal cells if the clicked cell has no adjacent mines
+   - will traverse and reveal cells if the clicked one has no adjacent mines
 4. `setFlagOnCell`
    - will be triggered by `handleRightClick`
-   - update `isFlagged` on the clicked cell and check it the game finished
+   - update `isFlagged` on the clicked cell and check if the game finished